-To calculate the percent change in excel we need at least two numbers from the different time period.
+To calculate the percent change in excel, we need at least two numbers from different time periods.
 Below is the formula to calculate the percent change in general.

-For an example Company, ABC has achieved the revenue of USD 15 K in the previous week and current week revenue is USD 20 K, what is the percentage change in revenue when we compare to the previous week.
+For example Company, ABC has achieved a revenue of USD 15 K in the previous week, and the current week revenue is USD 20 K; what is the percentage change in revenue when we compare to the previous week.

 Percent Change = (New Value – Old Value) / Old Value

 - Percent Change = (20000 – 15000) / 15000

 - Percent Change = 5000 / 15000

 The same calculation can be done by using excel simple formulas.
 Now we will see how to solve these problems in an excel worksheet.